 As long as you shake out your guinea pig’s bedding thoroughly first, it doesn’t cause much of a mess in the washer.
 However, you can also use animal bedding wash bags to protect your washer further.

 8. Guinea Pigs Can Be Delicate

 Guinea pigs do not have flexible spines like rats, mice, and hamsters.
-Guinea pigs should never be laid on their back or put in exercise balls.
-They can easily injure their backs.
+Because of this, guinea pigs should never be laid on their back or put in exercise balls as they can easily injure their backs.